bbaserdem/Archlinux_Metadistribution/zimfw-zsh-git/README.md

 I'll document what is happening in the install script when run with the 'manual' installation instructions; to try to package things.

-Auto installation is not an option as it FUCKING MODIFIES existing zconf files, without user knowledge.
+Auto installation is not an option as it MODIFIES existing zconf files, without user knowledge.

 # Notes